 The 40-years old temporary bailey-type footbridge has recently passed a fitness test but needs repainting to protect its future.
 The bridge is suspiciously absent from the Bypass plans.

 Crossing the footbridge, the Goyt is broad and sparkles in sunshine (if available).
 On the wooded western bank the hum of distant traffic can no longer be heard.
 This is a secluded but popular spot whose tranquility would be destroyed by the Bypass’s 200-metre bridge (or alternatively a 550-metre high-level bridge) a few hundred metres away to the east.

 The Nature Reserve stretches along the bank in both directions, but Poise Brook itself comes to the Goyt down a beautiful valley from Marple Road (A626).
 On our map, the path is marked by linked dots.

 The valley is (or should be) protected ancient woodland.
 It is also an outstanding place to see the Red Rock Fault.
 A 250-million-years-old dislocation of geological strata including coal is exposed a few hundred metres along the Brook in Fossil Creek.
-Plant fossils are found here in shale fragments on the Brook’s eastern bank.
-A Site of Biological Importance, the valley’s bluebells, wild garlic and wood anemone give it particular beauty in spring.
-The fenced-off private eastern side of the wood has the merit of reserving space for wildlife.
+Plant fossils are found here (see picture) in shale fragments on the Brook’s eastern bank.
+If you see one, leave it for others to enjoy too.

-The cutting for the route could undermine outbuildings of historic Halliday Hill Farm (the former Dodge family home dating from the 1400s) and leave the house itself overlooking the road.
-The bypass will then curve south west to flatten 18th century mill cottages.
-The cottages are on the right just before the woodland path widens to become Holiday Lane, arriving at a junction with the A626 at Foggbrook.
+The cutting for the route could undermine outbuildings of historic Halliday Hill Farm, the former Dodge family home dating from the 1400s (picture by Phil Rowbotham).
+The Bypass would then curve south west to flatten 18th century mill cottages.
+The cottages are on the right just before the woodland path widens to become Holiday Lane, arriving at a junction with Marple Road A626 at Foggbrook.